Abhi-tech13/Java-NQueen-Visualizer/README.md

 # Java-NQueen-Visualizer
 This is a simple application to visualize how backtracking works in N-Queens placing algorithm
 #java #swing ,#threading,#backtracking

-To view the App download NQ.jar file in your desktop/laptop
+To view the App download NQ_GUI.jar file in your desktop/laptop